On the Heavens: Historical connections

-Aristotelian philosophy and cosmology were influential in the Islamic world, where his ideas were taken up by the Falsafa school of philosophy throughout the later half of the first millennia AD.
+Aristotelian philosophy and cosmology were influential in the Islamic world, where his ideas were taken up by the Falsafa school of philosophy throughout the later half of the first millennium AD.
 Of these, philosophers Averroes and Avicenna are especially notable.
-Averroes in particular wrote extensively about De Caelo, trying for some time to reconcile the various themes of Aristotelian philosophy, such as natural movement of the elements and the concept of planetary spheres centered on the Earth, with the mathematics of Ptolemy.
+Averroes in particular wrote extensively about On the Heavens, trying for some time to reconcile the various themes of Aristotelian philosophy, such as natural movement of the elements and the concept of planetary spheres centered on the Earth, with the mathematics of Ptolemy.
 These ideas would remain central to philosophical thought in the Islamic world well into the pre-modern period, and its influences can be found in both the theological and mystical tradition, including in the writings of al-Ghazali and Fakhr al-Din al-Razi.

-European philosophers had a similarly complex relationship with De Caelo, attempting to reconcile church doctrine with the mathematics of Ptolemy and the structure of Aristotle.
+European philosophers had a similarly complex relationship with On the Heavens, attempting to reconcile church doctrine with the mathematics of Ptolemy and the structure of Aristotle.
 A particularly cogent example of this is in the work of Thomas Aquinas, theologian, philosopher and writer of the 13th century.
-Known today as St. Thomas of the Catholic Church, Aquinas worked to synthesize Aristotle's cosmology as presented in De Caelo with Christian doctrine, an endeavor that led him to reclassify Aristotle's unmoved movers as angels and attributing the 'first cause' of motion in the celestial spheres to them.
-Otherwise, Aquinas accepted Aristotle's explanation of the physical world, including his cosmology and physics.
+Thomas worked to synthesize Aristotle's cosmology as presented in On the Heavens with Christian doctrine, an endeavor that led him to reclassify Aristotle's unmoved movers as angels and attributing the 'first cause' of motion in the celestial spheres to them.
+Otherwise, Thomas accepted Aristotle's explanation of the physical world, including his cosmology and physics.

-The 14th-century French philosopher Nicole Oresme translated and commented on De Caelo in his role as adviser to King Charles V of France, on two occasions, once early on in life, and again near the end of it.
+The 14th-century French philosopher Nicole Oresme translated and commented on On the Heavens in his role as adviser to King Charles V of France, on two occasions, once early on in life, and again near the end of it.
 These versions were a traditional Latin transcription and a more comprehensive French version that synthesized his views on cosmological philosophy in its entirety, Questiones Super de Celo and Livre du ciel et du monde respectively.
 Livre du ciel et du monde was written at the command of King Charles V, though for what purpose remains of some debate.
-Some speculate that, having already had Oresme translate Aristotelian works on ethics and politics in the hope of educating his courtiers, doing the same with De Caelo may be of some value to the king.
+Some speculate that, having already had Oresme translate Aristotelian works on ethics and politics in the hope of educating his courtiers, doing the same with On the Heavens may be of some value to the king.

+Francis Bacon was critical of Aristotelian thought.
+Jürgen Klein explains that "he does not repudiate Aristotle completely", but he saw that Aristotle's cosmology and his theory of science had become obsolete, and so felt that "many of the medieval thinkers who followed his lead" were misguided.